Roads Less Traveled

 extraordinarily well-funded and

 beautiful no-kill animal shelter.
-It

-sits on 5 square miles of exotic
+It sits on 5 square miles of

-red rock canyon and houses
+exotic red rock canyon and

-2,000 animals.
-Their mission is
+houses 2,000 animals.
+Their

-to find homes for all the animals
+mission is to find homes for all

-of the various animal areas that kept us in that canyon so long.
+many tours of the various animal areas that kept us in that canyon so long.

 I am a bird lover, and the parrot garden is a treat.
 On

-summer days, all the parrots are kept in outdoor
+summer days, all the parrots are kept in outdoor enclosures under a canopy of huge shade

-pretty waterfall feature.
-Visitors are invited to interact
+trees near a pretty waterfall feature.
+Visitors are invited to interact with the parrots, and we

-entertaining and being entertained by these squawking,
+spent many happy hours entertaining and being entertained by these squawking, talking,

-talking, feathered comedians.
-The parrots' nighttime
+feathered comedians.
+The parrots' nighttime quarters

-outdoor enclosure.
-On the hottest summer afternoons
+enclosure.
+On the hottest summer afternoons the

-the caretakers walk around misting the birds with water
+caretakers walk around misting the birds with water

 sprayers to help them stay cool.
 What a life!

-An important theme at the sanctuary is
+theme at the

-positive interactions between the animals and
+between the

 people.
 All the tours are free, and you can